diegoescutia/EventTrackerProject/README.md

 ## Lessons Learned

 Implementation of REST interactions with JPA.
-Also keep improving my familiariaty with MySQL Workbench, Postman, creating POJOs using JPA.
+Also keep improving my familiarity with MySQL Workbench, Postman, creating POJOs using JPA.
 Understanding how to send and receive JSON.